 Although these practice balls are not approved for official play and are slightly lighter and smaller than an official pickleball, they do have a similar bounce and are a good option when you can’t use a real pickleball due to noise restrictions but not a replacement for real pickleballs.

-Really designed by Gamma as a kid's training ball for tennis, it's heavier than the other practice ball and has a lower bounce.
+Gamma Quick Kids Practice Ball Really designed by Gamma as a kid’s training ball for tennis, the Gamma Revolution is heavier than the other practice ball and has a lower bounce.
 This is a good option for practice drills and on breezy days where wind is more of a factor.

 Here is a summary of the IFP and USAPA regulations for official pickleballs: